How to Automate CAM Reconciliation Without Replacing Yardi

 Your ERP has no knowledge of your lease terms.
 It has knowledge of what you've entered into its recovery pool configuration.
 When a lease is amended and the gross-up threshold changes from 95% to 90%, Yardi continues using 95% until someone manually updates the configuration.
 Yardi doesn't know the lease changed.

-This is the core problem that an independent verification layer solves — and it doesn't require touching Yardi at all.
+This is the core problem that an independent verification layer solves, and it doesn't require touching Yardi at all.

-The Anti-Integration Workflow
+The No-Integration Workflow

 The most practical approach to CAM reconciliation automation for mid-market property management companies: